Aliases for RCOR1 Gene

 This gene encodes a protein that is well-conserved, downregulated at birth, and with a specific role in determining neural cell differentiation.
 The encoded protein binds to the C-terminal domain of REST (repressor element-1 silencing transcription factor). [provided by RefSeq, Aug 2011]

 GeneCards Summary for RCOR1 Gene

 RCOR1 (REST Corepressor 1) is a Protein Coding gene.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Response to elevated platelet cytosolic Ca2+.
-Gene Ontology (GO) annotations related to this gene include chromatin binding and transcriptional repressor activity, RNA polymerase II proximal promoter sequence-specific DNA binding.
+Diseases associated with RCOR1 include Loeys-Dietz Syndrome 1.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Chromatin Regulation / Acetylation.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and proximal promoter DNA-binding transcription repressor activity, RNA polymerase II-specific.
 An important paralog of this gene is RCOR3.

 UniProtKB/Swiss-Prot for RCOR1 Gene